johanfalk/MuchAboutNothing/README.md

 * Fix docker-compose.yml for non dev
 * Implement server access.
 * Configure environment for development, production etc.
+* Currently we need CORS-addon in browser for dev

 ### User service:
 * Filter the user data returned when e.g, authorizing.